cfpb-sandbox/design-system/docs/components/tables.md

     variation_group_name: Variations
   - variation_group_name: Responsive tables
     variation_group_description: >-
-      Responsive tables fall into two main types: stacked and scrolling.
+      Responsive tables fall into two main types: stacked (which stacks information vertically on smaller screens), and scrolling (which ensures that all the information can be accessed in its original tabular structure, even on a smaller screen).

-      Tables are **not** responsive unless you add one of the small screen classes detailed below.
+      Note that tables are **not** responsive unless you add one of the small screen classes detailed below.

-      Also, the `data-label` attribute must be used to label each cell in a `table` for small screen responsive views.
+      Also note that the `data-label` attribute must be used to label each cell in a `table` for small screen responsive views.
     variations:
       - variation_name: Stacked table
         variation_description: >